-2. The Committee must call a Special General Meeting if it receives a written request signed by at least 3.
-Any resolution or written request must state the business that the Special General Meeting is to deal with.
-Commented [JS38]: From Section 8.1 and 8.2 of existing 4.
+- 2. The Committee must call a Special General Meeting if it receives a written request signed by at least 20 Members. - 3.
+Any resolution or written request must state the business that the Special General Meeting is to deal with - 4.
 The rules in this Constitution relating to the procedure to be followed at General Meetings shall apply to a Special General Meeting, and a Special General Meeting shall only consider and deal with the business specified in the Committee's resolution or the written request by Members for the Meeting.

-Commented [JS39]: New clause, required/recommended by Incorporated societies office (15) Management Committee 1.
-The Committee will consist of the following officers elected at the Annual General Meetinga.
-A Chairperson b.
-A Deputy Chairperson c.
-A Treasurer d.
-A Secretary e.
-At least 3 other members, with a maximum of 6 Commented [JS40]: From Section 10.1 of existing rules 2.
-All members of the Committee, as defined in Section 15.1 have full voting rights.
-Commented [JS41]: From Section 10.2 of existing rules 3.
-A majority of the Officers on the Committee must be either: a.
-Members of the Society, or b. representatives of bodies corporate that are Members of the Society.
-Commented IJS421: New clause, required/recommended by Incorporated societies office 4.
-From the end of each Annual General Meeting until the end of the next, the Society shall be managed by, or under the direction or supervision of, the Committee, in accordance with the Incorporated Societies Act 2022, any Regulations made under that Act, and this Constitution.
-Commented [JS43]: New clause, required/recommended by Incorporated societies office 5.
-The Committee has all the powers necessary for managing - and for directing and supervising the management of - the operation and affairs of the Society, subject to such modifications, exceptions, or limitations as are contained in the Act or in this Constitution.
-Commented [JS44]: From Section 10.3 of existing rules with minor wording changes 6.
+(15) Management Committee

+- 1. The Committee will consist of the following officers elected at the Annual General Meeting - a.
+A Chairperson - b.
+A Deputy Chairperson - c.
+A Treasurer - d.
+A Secretary - e.
+At least 3 other members, with a maximum of 6 - 2.
+All members of the Committee, as defined in Section 15.1 have full voting rights. - 3.
+A majority of the Officers on the Committee must be either: - a.
+Members of the Society, or - b. representatives of bodies corporate that are Members of the Society. - 4.
+From the end of each Annual General Meeting until the end of the next, the Society shall be managed by, or under the direction or supervision of, the Committee, in accordance with the Incorporated Societies Act 2022, any Regulations made under that Act, and this Constitution. - 5.
+The Committee has all the powers necessary for managing and for directing and supervising the management of the operation and affairs of the Society, subject to such modifications, exceptions, or limitations as are contained in the Act or in this Constitution. - 6.
 The Committee may appoint sub-committees consisting of such persons (whether or not Members of the Society) and for such purposes as it thinks fit.
-Unless otherwise resolved by the Committee a. the quorum of every sub-committee is half the members of the sub-committee but not less b. no sub-committee shall have power to co-opt additional members, c. a sub-committee must not commit the Society to any financial expenditure without express authority from the Committee, and d. a sub-committee must not further delegate any of its powers.
-Commented [JS45]: From Section 10.8 of existing rules with additions 7.
+Unless otherwise resolved by the Committee - a. the quorum of every sub-committee is half the members of the sub-committee but not less than 3 - b. no sub-committee shall have power to co-opt additional members, - c. a sub-committee must not commit the Society to any financial expenditure without express authority from the Committee, and - d. a sub-committee must not further delegate any of its powers. - 7.
 The Committee and any sub-committee may act by resolution approved during a conference call using audio and/or audio-visual technology or through a written ballot conducted by email, electronic voting system, or post, and any such resolution shall be recorded in the minutes of the next Committee or sub-committee meeting.
-Commented [JS46]: New clause, required/recommended by Incorporated societies office PAGE 8